 We fully appreciate sensitivities over the ownership of the intellectual property belonging to the researchers and their institutions.
 There are, understandably, two main concerns:

 The MBA students will act like any other external consultants to whom you might disclose IP and discuss your strategy.
 At the outset of the course, we will ask all MBA students to sign an agreement that preserves your rights.
 The agreement itself has been specifically commissioned from a leading UK-based IP law firm.

-This agreement refers to any information given up to and including the final presentations in March 2022.
 At this point it is assumed that the team members will go their own ways.
 Should any teams stay wholly or partially intact then they will need to reach a new agreement between them, for which they should solicit their own legal advice.

 This arrangement does not obviate the need by researchers to be sensitive to IP disclosure to those not in their team and to external parties (including the judges at the final presentations).
 You should always operate on a ‘need to know’ basis, ‘black-boxing’ the technology where you can.

 It is likely that we will contact you shortly after you apply so that we can learn more about you and to give you the opportunity to ask us any questions.
 Final decisions will be made by 31st August.

 We are open to welcoming a few teams of two.
 Co-applicants should have worked together for a while and be intending to be co-founders of the eventual business.
 Both would be expected to participate fully in the course.

 You apply and are selected as an individual and we do not liaise with your university at any point.
 You may wish to inform your supervisor or manager so that they are happy that you can devote the time needed – but that’s up to you.